Richard Oastler

 Reviews

-1. Eddie McEvoy says:
+2. Eddie McEvoy says:

 Surprisingly nice interior, which was originally a Church.
 High ceiling, look up to see the Church organ pipes and pews.
 Unlimited refills available on hot drinks.
 Constant ale and beer variations available, particularly during regular events.
 Staff are cheery and quick to serve and great table service.
 Outside seating available during the summer.
 Food prices are great!

-2. Louise Starr says:
+3. Louise Starr says:

 Wetherspoons.
 It is what it is.
 Predictable menu wherever you go.
 Fabulous building and interior though.
 Lovely young man who served us.
 Pleasant and patient given that it was absolutely rammed on a Friday lunchtime.
 Good choice for a meal at a decent meal at a fair price.

-4. Mollie Keetley says:
+4. William illingworth says:

-5. Jon Chamber's says:
+5. David Harbron says:

 You may also like